v-rajagt/IntuneDocs/intune/configuration/preference-file-settings-macos.md

 title: Add preference file settings to macOS devices in Microsoft Intune - Azure | Microsoft Docs
 titleSuffix:
-description: Add an xml or plist file that includes key information about your app bundle
+description: Add an xml or plist file that includes key information about your app.
+Use a preference file device configuration profile to change key information in the property list file, and assign it to your macOS devices.
 keywords:
 author: MandiOhlinger
 ms.author: mandia